Morning sickness: Signs and symptoms

-About 66% of women have both nausea and vomiting while 33% have just nausea.
+About 66% of women have both nausea and vomiting, while 33% have just nausea.
 Symptoms of both nausea and vomiting will normally climax around 10 and 16 weeks of pregnancy, subsiding around 20 weeks.
 However, after around 22 weeks, up to 10% of women continue to have lingering symptoms.

 Cause

 The cause of morning sickness is unknown but may relate to changing levels of estrogen and the hormone human chorionic gonadotropin.
-Some have proposed that morning sickness may be useful from an evolutionary point of view, arguing that morning sickness may protect both the pregnant woman and the developing embryo just when the fetus is most vulnerable.
+Some have proposed that morning sickness may be useful from an evolutionary point of view – it may protect both the pregnant woman and the developing embryo just when the fetus is most vulnerable.
 Diagnosis should only occur after other possible causes have been ruled out.
 Abdominal pain, fever, or headaches are typically not present in morning sickness.

 Nausea and vomiting may also occur with molar pregnancy.

-Morning sickness is related to diets low in cereals and high in sugars, oilcrops, alcohol and meat.
+Morning sickness is related to diets low in cereals and high in sugars, oil crops, alcohol, and meat.